Income Tax and Capital Gains Tax

 Capital Gains Tax Changes from 6 April 2020:

-The deadline by which owners with taxable gains on residential property have to pay will reduce from 22 months to 30 days.
-From 6 April 2020, capital gains tax forms will need to be submitted to HMRC, with the amount paid within 30 days of completion of the sale.
+The deadline by which owners with taxable gains on residential property have to pay has reduced from 22 months to 30 days.
+From 6 April 2020, capital gains tax forms need to be submitted to HMRC, with the amount paid within 30 days of completion of the sale.